Welcome to today's edition of the Rush 24-7 podcast.

 It's still the foundation of what's plaguing this country to this day because all of this cost the government a trillion dollars.

-It destroyed the housing market because it put a bunch of people into it who had no ability to be there, so equity went south, home prices went south, and they're still going south, and home values are still plummeting, and home sales.
+It destroyed the housing market because it put a bunch of people into it who had no ability to be there.

-This subprime mortgage thing, which was a government creation, brought to us by liberals under the guise of compassion.
+And home sales are this subprime mortgage thing, which was a government creation brought to us by liberals under the guise of compassion.

 It's unfair that some people should have homes and others shouldn't.

-We have we still have not dug ourselves out of it.
+We still have not dug ourselves out of them.

-Interest only loans, no documentation loans, We had people calling here telling us that they went to seminars put on by the government how to get people with no credit rating, a triple A credit rating, how to do all this.
+We had people calling here telling us that they went to seminars put on by the government how to get people with no credit rating a triple-A credit rating.

-Well, you might be saying, Well, yeah, Rush, we know all this.
+Well, you might be saying, well, yeah, Red Rush, we know all this.

 The government is threatening and already collecting huge punitive fines if they don't do it.